 This version of the Requirements only addresses Certificates intended to be used for authenticating servers accessible through the Internet.
 Similar requirements for code signing, S/MIME, time-stamping, VoIP, IM, Web services, etc. may be covered in future versions.

 These Requirements do not address the issuance, or management of Certificates by enterprises that operate their own Public Key Infrastructure for internal purposes only, and for which the Root Certificate is not distributed by any Application Software Supplier.

+These Requirements are applicable to all Certification Authorities within a chain of trust starting at the Root CA flowing down through successive Subordinate CAs.

 Purpose